furrukht10/Tour-Bookings/README.md

 ## API Documentation

 This application uses a RESTful API that supports CRUD operations on the MongoDB Database.

+ To use in PostMan, use the following and replace the environment variables with yours (development/production)
+- {{URL}} with hostname as value (eg. http://127.0.0.1:3000)
+- {{password}} with the user's password

 You are able to:
-  - Create Tours (admins only)
+  - Create Tours / Users / Bookings / Reviews
-  - Get All Tours
+  - Get All Tours / Users / Bookings / Reviews
-  - Update Tours (admins only)
+  - Update Tours  / Users / Bookings / Reviews
-  - Delete Tours (admins only)
+  - Delete Tours  / Users / Bookings / Reviews
+  - Special routes (/monthly-stats, top-5-cheap...)
-  - etc...
+  - etc..

 To view the full documentation of the API: please check out... https://documenter.getpostman.com/view/4237486/S1LwxnaE